SciML/DiffEqDocs.jl/docs/src/analysis/sensitivity.md

 ## Installation

 This functionality does not come standard with DifferentialEquations.jl.
-To use this functionality, you must install DiffEqSensitivty.jl:
+To use this functionality, you must install DiffEqSensitivity.jl:

 ```julia
 ]add DiffEqSensitivity